Why Can't I Be You?

-"Why Can't I Be You?" is a song by the English rock band The Cure, released as the lead single from their 1987 album Kiss Me, Kiss Me, Kiss Me.
+"Why Can't I Be You?" is a song by the English rock band the Cure, released as the lead single on the 6 April 1987 from their album Kiss Me, Kiss Me, Kiss Me.

 History

 "Why Can't I Be You?" was the first single released from the album Kiss Me, Kiss Me, Kiss Me—the band's seventh LP.
 On 14 April 1987, it peaked at number 21 on UK Singles Chart.
 In the United States that same year, the song reached number 54 on the Billboard Hot 100, while a remix of the track charted at numbers eight and 27 on the Hot Dance Music/Maxi-Singles Sales and the Dance Music/Club Play Singles charts, respectively.

+Music video

-The video for "Why Can't I Be You?" was filmed in early 1987, in between rehearsals for The Cure's first South American tour.
+The video for "Why Can't I Be You?" was filmed in early 1987, in between rehearsals for the Cure's first South American tour.
 It was directed by Tim Pope, a past video collaborator of the group's.
 Filmed in a Ardmore Studios in Bray, County Wicklow, Ireland, the video featured the band members performing what biographer Jeff Apter referred to as "some of the most poorly choreographed dancing ever seen on MTV".
 All five band members wore costumes: Robert Smith dressed as a bear and as school-girl in a pinafore dress, Simon Gallup was costume as both a crow and a Morris dancer, Porl Thompson was a Scotsman as well as cross-dressed, Boris Williams was a schoolgirl & a vampire and Lol Tolhurst wore blackface and then a bumblebee costume.
 Pope referred to the clip as "the video I've always wanted to make".